InvenTree-Management/Supply_chain/README.md

    - Verifies the new remote URL

 5) $ git pull origin master
-   Then pull the all code into the round2 folder from the GitHub
+   - Then it pulls the all code into the InvenTree folder from GitHub

 6) $ git add .
    - Adds the files in the local repository and stages them for commit.
 To unstage a file, use 'git reset HEAD YOUR-FILE'.

 7) $ git commit -m "Initial commit"
+   - Message should be in accordance with the changes u've made in your code
-   Then Commit into it by this above command
+   - Then Commit into it by this above command

 8) $ git push origin master
-   Then push the all changes into the GitHub by this command
+   - Then push the all changes into the GitHub by this command

-9) give your username and password to it then it will push all your changes into GitHub
+9) give your username and password to it
+   - then it will push all your changes into GitHub